9 Crustal Deformation and Earthquakes

 Figure 9.34: Schoolhouse in Thistle, Utah destroyed by a landslide.

-Landslides—Shaking can (see chapter 10).
-In 1992 a 5.9 earthquake in St. George, Utah, caused a that destroyed several structures in the Balanced Rock Hills subdivision in Springville, Utah.
+Landslides—Shaking can trigger landslides (see chapter 10).
+In 1992 a moment magnitude 5.9 earthquake in St. George, Utah, caused a landslide that destroyed several structures in the Balanced Rock Hills subdivision in Springville, Utah.

 SeichesSeiches are waves generated in lakes by earthquakes.
 The shaking may cause water to slosh back-and-forth or sometimes change the lake depth.
 Seiches in Hebgen Lake during a 1959 earthquake caused major destruction to nearby structures and roads.